dxw/react-template/README.md

   [`.node-version`](.node-version).
 We recommend using [nodenv](https://github.com/nodenv/nodenv) to manage Node.js versions.

+- Google Chrome of Firefox

+  We use these for running feature tests locally.

 ## Getting started

 TODO: Document how a developer can get the repository set up for development.